holiday01/MIMICIV_test01/README.md

 # MIMICIV_test01
-Thank for MIT Laboratory for Computational Physiology (https://github.com/MIT-LCP) /n This script sync provides for academic discussion.
+Thank you for MIT Laboratory for Computational Physiology (https://github.com/MIT-LCP).

+The scripts copy provides for academic discussion.